-6 Selling Fireworks
+7 Selling Fireworks

-- 6.1 If you sell fireworks you have certain obligations to the public and your staff: - You must register or obtain a licence to store
+- 7.1 If you sell fireworks, you have certain obligations to the public and your staff: - You must register and obtain a licence to store fireworks (see paragraph 5.5 above) - Store fireworks safely - Adult fireworks, Category F2, F3, T1 and P1 must not be sold to people under the age of 18, although Category F1 fireworks can be sold to people over the age of 16.
+Category F1 fireworks are fireworks which present a very low hazard and negligible noise level, and which are intended for use in confined areas, including fireworks which are intended for use inside domestic buildings (see in paragraph 7.2).
+Christmas crackers must not be sold to anyone under the age of 12 - Know and understand the fire plan and fire drill - You must display a sign where fireworks are supplied or exposed for supply - Keep all fireworks in a dry place. - Label all containers 'Fireworks-Highly Flammable' (and always keep these containers closed). - Do not allow any smoking anywhere near fireworks being displayed or sold.
+Put up 'No Smoking' notices. - Unplug any electrical fitting that is inside a display case containing fireworks. - Never let customers handle any fireworks while they are choosing.

-- Store fireworks safely • - Do not sell to under 18s • - Know your fire drill • - You must display a sign where fireworks are supplied or exposed for supply • - Keep all fireworks in a dry place. • - Label all containers 'Fireworks-Highly Flammable' (and always keep these containers • closed). - Do not allow any smoking anywhere near fireworks being displayed or sold.
-Put up 'No • Smoking' notices. - Unplug any electrical fitting that is inside a display case containing fireworks. • - Never let customers handle any fireworks while they are choosing. • - It is illegal to: 6.2 - Sell adult fireworks to anyone under the age of 18 or; • - Possess adult fireworks in a public place; • - Throw or discharge a firework in a street or public place. •
+7.2 It is illegal to:

-(Any firework except for a cap, cracker snap, novelty matches, party poppers, serpents and throwdowns)
+- Sell adult fireworks to anyone under the age of 18 or. - Possess adult fireworks in a public place. - Throw or discharge a firework in a street or public place. - (Any firework except for a cap, cracker snap, novelty matches, party poppers, serpents, and throwdowns)

-7 Disposal of Fireworks
+8 Disposal of Fireworks